landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 1. Meteorological Group
 	Type of dataset: Observational
 	Collection strategy: WxPRO weather station positioned near the center of the research site
-	Amount of data expected: 200 days of atmospheric data
+	Amount of data expected: 200 days of atmospheric data, less than 50MB of data

 2. Bird Survey Group
 	Type of dataset: observational
 	Collection strategy: Bird Survey conducted around 17 sites by 2 people visiting each site twice
-	Amount of data expected: 34 csv tables
+	Amount of data expected: 34 csv tables, less than 50MB of data

 3. Water Quality Group
-  Type of dataset: observational
+  Type of dataset: Observational
-	Collection strategy: Water samples collected at 8 sites by 2 people during mid-March then analyzed in the lab Amount of data expected: 64 csv tables
+	Collection strategy: Water samples collected at 8 sites by 2 people during mid-March then analyzed in the lab Amount of data expected: 64 csv tables and microscope Image, 100 to 200 MB of data

 4. Wetlands Survey Group
-  Type of dataset: observational
+  Type of dataset: Observational
   Collection strategy: In person survey questionnaires conducted at the park
-  Amount of data expected: 30 questions survey from 50 participants
+  Amount of data expected: 30 questions survey from 50 participants, less than 50 MB of data

 5. Area Map Group
-  Type of dataset: observational
+  Type of dataset: Observational
   Collection strategy: USGS Downloads
-  Amount of data expected: One geodatabase with 10 to 15 shape files
+  Amount of data expected: One geodatabase with 10 to 15 shape files 100 to 200 MB of data

 ## Data Collection